Collection of information

 Security of information

 The Company will take reasonable steps to protect an individual’s personal information whether collected on line or by other means.
 For on line information, technology such as encryption, access, control procedures, firewalls and physical security will be used.
 For information held in paper files reasonable steps will be taken to ensure that only authorised personnel have access to the information.
+Where information is stored on machines, the Company will ensure that the information is removed prior to disposal of the machine.

 Investors /Shareholders in the Group